 For the past 3 years, the Company has consistently achieved positive revenue growth.
-In 2019, it experienced a steady revenue growth of 61% mainly due to the growing subscribers of the Company and the launch of IT services as a new revenue stream.
-In 2020, operating revenue growth significantly decreased to 3% due to the impact of the COVID-19 pandemic.
-In 2021, revenue growth increased to 22% as the Company continues its operations to bridge the technological gap of connectivity and IT solutions.
+In 2020, it experienced a steady revenue growth of 3% mainly due to the impact of the COVID-19 pandemic.
+Revenue growth continued to increase to 22% and 9% in 2021 and 2022, as the Company continues its operations to bridge the technological gap of connectivity and IT solutions.